Edderic/edderic.github.io/_posts/2015-07-12-probability-of-hitting-deadlines-based-on-pivotal-tracker-points.markdown

 ## Code

 You can access my code [here](https://github.com/edderic/pivotal-tracker-time-estimation).
-Follow the instructions in the readme.
+Follow the instructions in the readme so that you can start analyzing and make predictions based on your team's previous performances on a project.

 ## Caveats